If you can't find the answer to your question below please contact us at email@example.com

 Is there a shop?
 What currency do you accept?
 Do you accept credit cards?

 We are able to accept cash in Swiss Francs only, we cannot accept Euros or any other currency.
-We accept all major credit and debit cards with an admin fee of 3.5% per transaction.
+We accept all major credit and debit cards.

 Can we buy groceries/toiletries at Our Chalet?